 6.1 Payment of Invoice or Payment on Account of our Fees

 In order to make a payment towards, or in satisfaction of, an invoice that has been issued to you, you will need to provide your invoice number and invoice amount.
 Please ensure you have the invoice available when making the payment.
-We can accept a maximum payment of £5000 on our online payment system.
+We prefer payment to be made via bank transfer or by card in our offices.
+We can accept a maximum online payment of £500 and a maximum over the counter cash payment of £250.
 Payments can only be accepted in £GBP Sterling.